aws-samples/aws-ai-qna-bot/docs/Technical Information.md

 ## Parameter Store
 - DefaultQnABotSettings - default settings for QnABot
-- CustomQnABotSettings - any settings that are changed from the default by the user.
+- CustomQnABotSettings - any settings that are changed from th e default by the user.
 QnABot merges DefaultQnABotSettings and CustomQnABotSettings at runtime

 ## S3
- Static assets (HTML, CSS, JavaScript)  related to the Content Designer
+- Static assets (HTML, CSS, JavaScript)  related to the Content Designer

-Holding area for data transfers between different processes
+- Holding area for data transfers between different processes
 ## Translate

 - Translates user’s questions to and from English as necessary